 In cases where medically necessary care is not being contested, the amount that the physician or other provider accepts as payment in full may be an issue, depending on the jurisdiction and whether the provider is in-network our out of network.

 Retrospective or Prospective Views

 The potential need to evaluate economic value of care provided from a retrospective or present view in litigation discovery requires that the regulations in effect, at the time (date of service) for the care provided, are also considered.
 Similarly, regulations such as Meaningful Use have different provisions during Stage 1 in 2011 versus Stage 2 in 2013 or 2014.
-For prospective UCR, HHS, under the Obama administration, has announced a goal to increase the use of value based care models over FFS models in coming years.
+For prospective usual customary reasonable, HHS, under the Obama administration, has announced a goal to increase the use of value based care models over FFS models in coming years.
 This also impacts calculations for UCR.

 In determining usual customary reasonable or UCR, one must consider an aggregated set of silos of data, privacy and security safeguards for the data, the processes used and decisions made by the people involved, which include clinicians, coders.

 The True Value of Medical Services Versus the Collateral Source Rule